-TES Trade Identifier (TES Id)

-When a trader or a broker successfully entered a new TES trade in T7, the system will assign a unique TES trade identifier (TES Id) to the newly entered and pending TES trade.
-The TES Id is guaranteed to be unique among all TES trades in the same product on the same business day.
-The TES Id will be communicated to the initiating user and to all approving users via the TES broadcast.

-The initiating user will be able to identify the TES trade using the TES Id in order to delete or modify the TES trade.

-• TES Side Identifier (TES Side Id)

-When a new TES trade was successfully entered in T7, the system will assign to each side of the TES trade a TES side identifier (TES Side Id).
-The TES Side Id is guaranteed to be unique among all TES sides in the same product on the same business day.
-The TES Side Id will be communicated to the corresponding approving user via TES broadcast.
+- TES Trade identifier (TES Id) When a trader or a broker has successfully entered a new TES trade in T7, the system assigns a unique TES trade identifier (TES Id) to the newly entered and pending TES trade.
+The TES Id is communicated to the initiating user and to all approving users via the TES broadcast.
+The initiating user is able to identify the TES trade using the TES Id in order to delete or modify the TES trade. - TES Side identifier (TES Side Id) When a new TES trade was successfully entered in T7, the system assigns to each side of the TES trade a TES side identifier (TES Side Id).
+The TES Side Id is communicated to the corresponding approving user via TES broadcast.

 In order to approve a TES side, the approving user has to specify the TES Id and TES Side Id.
+Both identifiers are guaranteed to be unique per product resp. cash instrument and business day.